Project Pollo Restaurant In Austin – Detailed Review

-Moving onto their main entrée menu, Project Pollo offers several different Signature dishes, doused in their different house made sauces.
-I asked to sample every single sauce on the menu so you didn’t have to – Here are my personal sauce rankings from favorite to still good but not the best-best: Spicy Garlic Buffalo, Garlic Parm, Ranch, Chipotle Ranch, and their Pollo Sauce which is just a mayo based that is both smoky and sweet.
+Moving onto their main entrée menu, Project Pollo offers several different Signature dishes, doused in their different house-made sauces.
+I asked to sample every single sauce on the menu so you didn’t have to – Here are my personal sauce rankings from favorite to still good but not the best: Spicy Garlic Buffalo, Garlic Parm, Ranch, Chipotle Ranch, and their Pollo Sauce which is just a mayo-based that is both smoky and sweet.

-For Signature dishes, I opted in to try their Spicy Project, Buffalo Chikn Strips, and the Chipotle Chicken Wrap.
+For Signature dishes, I opted in to try their Spicy Project, Buffalo Chicken Strips, and the Chipotle Chicken Wrap.

-The Buffalo Chikn Strips order include 4 freshly breaded Chikn strips tossed in PP’s signature Spicy Garlic Buffalo Sauce and served with House Ranch, and I got them on top of the house Papas.
-These strips were my personal favorite out of everything I tried – they are perfectly crispy and the soy-protein flavor of the Chikn is quite simply immaculate.
-I would just get them ask for even more buffalo sauce next time to add more of a kick.
+The Buffalo Chicken Strips order includes 4 freshly breaded Chicken strips tossed in PP’s signature Spicy Garlic Buffalo Sauce and served with House Ranch, and I got them on top of the house Papas.
+These strips were my personal favorite out of everything I tried – they are perfectly crispy and the soy-protein flavor of the Chicken is quite simply immaculate.
+I would just get them to ask for even more buffalo sauce next time to add more of a kick.